jakop345/cloudron-box/README.md

 Running
 -------
-* ./run.sh - this starts up nginx to serve up the webadmin ** https://localhost should not be accessible
+* ./run.sh - this starts up nginx to serve up the webadmin ** https://HOSTNAME should now be accessible
+** https://localhost will also work but will break oauth redirection

 * DEBUG=box:* ./app.js - this the main box code
 ** NODE_ENV is set to production by default